jcorporation/myMPD/docs/known-issues.md

 error occurs.
 Most of the time the reponse line is to large, because of a tag that length exceeds this limit.

+libmympdclient uses a fixed buffer size of 32678 bytes.

 #### Workaround

 - Disable the tag in mpd.conf or in myMPD if you do not use it